By proceeding with your booking you are deemed to have accepted the following terms and conditions for the hire of the hall.

 The Hirer is responsible for:

-- Conforming to the terms of the Premises Licence granted to the Sherwood Park Hall, including, but not limited to, permitted hours for licensable activities (serving alcohol, playing live or recorded music).
+- Conforming to the terms of the Temporary Events Notice Agreement from the Government for such use at Sherwood Park Hall, including, but not limited to, permitted hours for licensable activities (serving alcohol, playing live or recorded music).

 - Ensuring that Alcohol is not served to any person under the age of 18 years.